tompazourek/Colourful/docs/spaces-xy.md

   - **y** from 0 to 1
   - **Luminance** (Y) from 0 to 1

-The xyY color space is just the xy chromaticity with the luminance channel Y added to it.
+The CIE xyY color space is just the xy chromaticity with the luminance channel Y added to it.

 ```csharp
 // red